 Diagnosing ED: Lab Tests

 Several lab tests can help diagnose male sexual problems.
 Measuring testosterone levels can determine whether there is a hormonal imbalance, which is often linked to decreased desire.
-Blood cell counts, cholesterol levels, and liver function tests can reveal medical conditions that may account for ED.
+Blood cell counts, blood sugar levels, cholesterol levels, and liver function tests can reveal medical conditions that may account for ED.

 ED: A Sign of Heart Disease?